Host Better Virtual Sales Meetings With These 5 Tips

 Learn practical tips for successful sales demos in this webinar

 Watch on-demandIt’s been a long time since the term “sales call” meant calling a long list of phone numbers with the hopes that one lead might want to buy what you’re selling.
-These days, sales meetings have transformed — they can take place in person, over the phone, or online.
-Virtual sales meetings are a dynamic way to reach new potential customers.
+These days, virtual selling has transformed — sales calls can take place in person, over the phone, or online.

 Virtual sales meetings refer to any event where a salesperson uses video, social media, or the internet to reach clients and sell a product.
-Phone calls and face-to-face meetings present a lot of challenges and barriers.
-Virtual sales meetings are a great answer to your business’s sales call woes.
+In this article, we'll walk you through how to plan a successful call and how to create a compelling product demo.

 Sales Product Demos - How Livestorm Uses Livestorm